Michaelangel007/perl_crap_reference/README.md

 * `x` which means `data`
 * the lowercase L, `l`, is horrible to read in some fonts
 * `m` is ambigious; does it mean minimum? median? maximum?
+* The key is called the badly named non-descript `t` instead of a good name like `key`

 Also the argument order should always be:

 * Array Size
 * Array Pointer

-Here is a cleaned up version:
+Here is a cleaned up version with _good_ variable names:

 ```c
     int BinarySearch( int size, uint32_t *haystack, uint32_t needle )